Bulliung

 The meaning of the last name Bulliung

-So, if we look at what “Bulliung” means, we are right in the middle of a notion of repeated violence, a kind of power dynamic between individuals where one is clearly dominated.
-In fact, in social sciences, “bullying” often defines a repeated aggressive behavior, which can be verbal, physical, or moral.
+So, if we look at what “Bulliung” means, we are right in the middle of a notion of repeated violence, a kind of power relationship between individuals where one is clearly dominated.
+In fact, in social sciences, “bullying” often defines repeated aggressive behavior, which can be verbal, physical, or moral.
 The targeted person is generally in a position of weakness.

 Variants and spellings of the last name Bulliung